 Bankruptcy is that particular legal status of a person, a company or other entity that can no longer repay his or its debts to creditors.
 Even though some people may affirm that bankruptcy also has a few advantages, the list of disadvantages is definitely much longer.
 For this reason, you should think of bankruptcy only as an ultimate last resort, after you have used any other alternatives.
+Learn the importance of avoiding bankruptcy below.

 Main Disadvantages of Bankruptcy